MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/add-default-install-scope.md

 ## Configure your app's default landing scope

-If your app supports both bot and static tabs in personal scope, you can configure the default landing scope for your app.
+If your app supports both the app capabilities, bot and static tabs in personal scope, you can configure the default landing scope for your app.
 App launch from personal flyout, pinned apps, deep links, and app-store acquisition leads to the default landing scope.

 To configure the default landing scope in your app manifest: